JaidevSK/Landslide-Susceptibility-Mapping-using-Machine-Learning-MATLAB-Excellence-in-Innovation-Project/README.md

 The above figure displays the Landslide Susceptibility Mapping in a particular Region of Interest as per our choice.

 ## How to use this Code
+- The first step in using this code is to provide the links to the raster files of the data at respective locations in the first section.
+- The second step is to use the image segmentation application and draw the region of interest.
+Then save that as *segmentImage* function.
+- Setup the training parameters and run the code.
 ## Novelty of this Method

 ## Credits and References